 Parents are often the first to suspect that their child or teen is challenged by feelings, behaviors and/or environmental stressors that cause him or her to act out, rebel or be sad or anxious.
-Examples may include problems with friends or family, sleeping, school, eating or substance abuse.
+Examples may include, but are not limited to, problems with friends or family, sleeping, school, eating or substance abuse.
 It is important for families who suspect a problem in one or more of these areas to seek help.
 Treatment for mental health disorders is both available and effective.

 The following are the most common parts of a comprehensive, diagnostic psychiatric evaluation.
 However, each evaluation is different, just as each child's symptoms and behaviors are different.
 Some information will be gathered during an interview.
 Other information may involve the child, family member, or another significant person (teacher, school counselor, pediatrician) filling out paper forms.